 We'd like to thank these individual donors for their generous contributions

-Individuals: Roger Bolton, Craig Carroll, PhD, Ron Culp, Mr. and Mrs. Robert Feldman, Patrick and Patricia Ford, Mr. and Mrs. Jon Iwata, Tom and Wanda Martin, Joyce and Richard Newman, Bill and Doris Nielsen, Art Stevens, and Katherine Stinson and Richard Muldoon.
+Individuals: Roger Bolton, Craig Carroll, PhD, Ron Culp, Mr. and Mrs. Robert Feldman, Sharon Fenster, Patrick and Patricia Ford, Rene A. Henry, Mr. and Mrs. Jon Iwata, Tom and Wanda Martin, Joyce and Richard Newman, Bill and Doris Nielsen, Art Stevens, and Katherine Stinson and Richard Muldoon.

 Organizations and corporations: Arthur W. Page Center for Integrity in Public Communication/The Pennsylvania State University, Arthur W. Page Society, Baruch College, Corporate Communication International, Foundation for Public Relations Research and Education, Hofstra University, Jackson, Jackson & Wagner, LLC, MMGY Global, Multicultural Marketing Resources, Inc., National School Public Relations Association, Paine Publishing, Pearson Education, PR Council, Prime Research, PRSA, Spector & Associates, and The Yankee Chapter PRSA.